 Those students who hold an undergraduate business degree should be prepared to start the MBA curriculum without any foundation courses.
 For those who do not hold an undergraduate business degree, the following foundation requirements must be completed:

 Each of these foundation requirements can be completed by successfully completing the appropriate IVY online modules.
-The self-paced IVY modules can be found online at www.ivysoftware.com.
-Once each module has been completed with a minimum grade of 80, a completion certificate should be submitted to the MBA Director.
+The self-paced IVY modules can be found online at mbaprepworks website.
+Once each module has been completed with a minimum grade of 80, a completion certificate will be submitted to the MBA Director by IVY.

 Some of these foundation requirements may be waived by the MBA Director for those students who can demonstrate successful prior course work in these areas.
 The foundation requirements for each student are determined on a case-by-case basis.
 It is generally expected that the student will complete all the necessary foundation requirements before they will be permitted to enroll in an MBA course.